Learning Chinese together (with an Englishman)

 Singaporeans affectionately call this Rojak (a local dish of mixed ingredients) or Singlish.

 To me, Singlish sentence structures are heavily influenced by Hokkien, a Chinese dialect, which is rather similar to Mandarin.
-For a lot of Chinese families like mine, we speak very literal Mandarin-translated-English.
-We tend to say “already” and “or not?” all the time!
+We speak very literal Chinese translated English.

 Extracted from A Little Daily Dose: Discovering Chinese characters through short stories